SamuelVeverka/Visualizing-Wisconsin-ACT-Scores-with-a-Map-in-R/map_tutorial.md

 ![](map_tutorial_files/figure-html/unnamed-chunk-16-1.png)<!-- -->

-Splitting scores into five quantiles is informative, but most scores will be around the national composite average, 21, so the first and fifth quantile will incorporate a much larger span of scores than the middle three quantiles as ACT scores have a normal distribution.
+Splitting scores into five quantiles is informative, but note that most scores will be around the national composite average, 21.
+So, the first and fifth quantile will incorporate a much larger span of scores than the middle three quantiles.
+This will be the case with ACT scores as they are designed to have a normal distribution.

 There are now some score trends evident.
-It appears the districts in the suburbs around Madison and Milwaukee have the highest average score, while there are cluster of districs in Northeast and Southwest Wisconsin which contain average comprehensive scores in the first quantile.
+It appears the districts in the suburbs around Madison and Milwaukee have the highest average score, while there are cluster of districs in Northeast and Southwest Wisconsin which contain average comprehensive scores in the first quintile.

 #Conclusion

-Although the map with fixed breaks displays the districts with highest and lowest comprehensive ACT scores, it appears that the map displaying quantiles is more informative, as it displays ACT performance across space better.
+Although the map with fixed breaks displays the districts with highest and lowest comprehensive ACT scores well, it appears that the map splitting average scores into quintiles is more informative as it displays ACT performance across space better.

 I do want to note that this exercise was an exploration of plotting map data rather than an analysis.
-A single map like this only plots one variable and is hence not very insightful.
-However, the addition of other data plotted in a similar fashion could help analysis, such as plotting socioeconomic background of students and comparing to ACT scoress
+A single map like this only plots one variable across space and is hence not really insightful enough to base analysis on.
+However, the addition of other data plotted in a similar fashion could help analysis, such as plotting socioeconomic background of students and comparing to ACT scores.